 Wild Shrew Literary Review (WSLR) publishes online book reviews.
 While WSLR is book-focused, we are open to accepting reviews of other media such as films, art exhibits, and author Q&As.
-Reviews should be about 400-700 words if on a single book, 1,300-1,500 words if on 3-5 books, 1,200-1,500 words if it’s a book excerpt, and up to 2,000 words if it’s an author Q&A. Please contact the WSLR editor, Chloe Berger (chloe at sinisterwisdom dot org) if you would like to write a review or if you have any questions.
+Reviews should be about 400-700 words if on a single book, 1,300-1,500 words if on 3-5 books, 1,200-1,500 words if it’s a book excerpt, and up to 2,000 words if it’s an author Q&A. For monthly lists of new books available to review, see this page.
+Please contact the WSLR editor, Chloe Berger (chloe at sinisterwisdom dot org) if you would like to write a review or if you have any questions.

 You can view this book review template to get a sense of what you should include in the review.